deltanet/adapt-lottieImageReplacer/README.md

-# Adapt Graphic Lottie
+# adapt-lottieImageReplacer

-**Adapt Graphic Lottie** is an *extension* that renders Lottie animations exported from Adobe After Effect using the Bodymovin plugin.
+**Adapt Lottie Animation Image Replacer** is an *extension* that renders Lottie animations exported from Adobe After Effect using the Bodymovin plugin.
 It works *only* where graphics are rendered as *img* tags and not everywhere graphics are rendered as *img* tags, due to custom styling and behaviour.

 Uses v5.7.6 of Lottie.